-Leading a zero waste, or ethical, lifestyle is central to our believes however.
-It’s not simple to achieve, it’s why we suggest to start step by step.
+Leading a zero waste, or ethical, lifestyle is central to our believes, however.
+It’s not simple to achieve, it’s why we suggest starting step by step.

 Below are a number of ways we can use to at least start minimizing the impact we all have on the planet.
 It is by making both big and small changes to our everyday lives, we hope to make a huge difference to the world and how we leave it for our future generations.